 Unfortunately while the great Google bot in the cloud did not grace me with an invitation to I/O 2015, a co-worker of mine attended and while all of the presentations are filmed and available on Youtube, one thing really peaked my interest though that is not mentioned anywhere I can find online.

-Google being fuelled by pure nerd awesomeness apparently runs some sort of geeky scavenger hunt during each conference.
+Google being fueled by pure nerd awesomeness apparently runs some sort of geeky scavenger hunt during each conference.
 This year (2015) Google gave out a lanyard, seen in the video below.
 This lanyard is actually a piece of polarizing plastic and when turned at different angles will either block out entirely or let through the light from an LCD.
-Using this lanyard it was possible to read information off of specially crafted displays at Google I/O
+Using this lanyard it was possible to read information off of specially crafted displays at Google I/O.

 With no official information and only accounts of the effect at play it was time to take a stab at recreating this for myself.
 In concept an LCD uses a piece of polarizing film on the front and back rotated at 90 degrees to the other.
 When pixels show a color they selectively twist or untwist light as it travels through the glass.
 The polarizing sheet in front blocks out light that is not polarized in a certain way, removing the front sheet from a typical monitor makes the image completely white since the human eye does not see a difference in the orientation of light waves.